settlemint/docs/docs/using-platform/4_add-a-node-to-a-network.md

 :::warning Warning

-You can only delete a blockchain node when it has no more resources (e.g. smart contract sets) related to it.
+You can only delete a blockchain node when it has no more resources (e.g. middleware) related to it.
 Resources first have to be deleted one by one.

 :::